 8. Pelagic Magic Diver

 Every evening small marine organisms migrate from the chilly depths of the ocean to the surface waters.
-Divers, who are brave enough to suspend themselves in the dark abyss, are rewarded with extraordinary encounters of the weirdest and wonderful pelagic critters of the sea.
+Divers, who are brave enough to suspend themselves in the dark abyss, are rewarded with extraordinary encounters of the weirdest and most wonderful pelagic critters of the sea.

 This type of diving is called blackwater night dive.
 It is gaining popularity around the world because of the bizarre animals you could see in the open ocean at night.
 If you are interested in learning how to safely do this and learn about the pelagic creatures you can encounter, then you should consider taking the PADI distinctive specialty course called Pelagic Magic Diver.